ycpcs/cs320-spring2019/assign/assign01.md

 Submitting
 ==========

-Have one team member create a folder in Google Drive named "CS320-TeamProject-www-xxx-yyy-zzz", replacing "www-xxx-yyy-zzz" with the YCP user names of the members of your project team, and place it in the shared Google **Team Projects** folder under your section of CS320 that I previously shared with you.
+Have one team member create a Google Team Drive folder named "CS320-Sp19-Team-www-xxx-yyy-zzz", replacing "www-xxx-yyy-zzz" with the YCP user names of the members of your project team.
+Share the Team Drive with your team members and with me.

 This folder will be your means of submission for all **non-programming-related team** assignments.